paris-saclay-cds/ramp-workflow/README.md

 The data set we use at the backend is usually different from what you find in the starting kit, so the score may be different.

-The usual way to work with RAMP is to explore solutions, add feature transformations, select models, perhaps do some AutoML/hyperopt, etc., locally, and checking them with `test_submission`.
+The usual way to work with RAMP is to explore solutions, add feature transformations, select models, perhaps do some AutoML/hyperopt, etc., _locally_, and checking them with `test_submission`.
 The script prints mean cross-validation scores, for example, in the case of iris,
 ```
 ----------------------------
 train acc = 0.51 ± 0.043